Pros and Cons of Outsourcing Your Link Building

 Naturally, there’s a downside to this.

-Let’s say you build a few high-authority links with the help of the content writers, editors, and other professionals at the link building agency.
+Let’s say you build a few high-authority links with the help of the content writers, editors, and other professionals with good link building strategy.
 Then, you decide to withdraw and pursue link building on your own.

 Now what?